Qiangxiao-Zhou/IRs_data/README.md

 ﻿
-# **The files in this folder are related to the paper:"Energy Consumption Modeling for Industrial Robots A Dual-Stage Coupled Framework with Error Compensation Mechanism".**
+# **The files in this folder are related to the paper:"Energy Consumption Modeling for Industrial Robots: A Dual-Stage Coupled Framework with Error Compensation Mechanism".**

 Look at the paper for more details.